[Guest Post: Marcy Alstott is a managing director with On Tap Consulting and an operations and supply chain consultant with…

-Third-party fulfillment basically means that the entire fulfillment process is outsourced to a partner that is separate from the business itself.
+Third-party fulfillment basically means that the entire fulfillment process is outsourced to a fulfillment company that is separate from the business itself.
 This can include receiving, warehousing, picking, packing and shipping, as well as many other services depending on the needs of the seller.

 This can free up time for the sellers to innovate, improve existing products, and focus on more growth related operational tasks.

-By handing off these tasks to a 3PL that has logistical expertise, leading-edge fulfillment technology and and aggressive carrier discounts, it can make it much easier to scale your business and increase shipments as demand grows.
+By handing off these tasks to a 3PL that has logistical expertise, leading-edge fulfillment technology and aggressive carrier discounts on shipping rates, it can make it much easier to scale your business and increase shipments as demand grows.

 If you are considering outsourcing your order fulfillment to a third-party logistics provider (3PL), it can seem like a daunting task.
 There are many factors that go into choosing which 3PL is best for your business.

 A 3PL should properly support your businesses’ growth, help you navigate the complexities associated with logistics and supply chain, and ultimately, keep your customers happy by getting your products in their hands quickly and accurately.

 If you are interested in seeing if a 3PL is the right fit for your business send us a note to connect about how we can help your company grow.
 You can also view DCL’s list of services to learn more, or check out the many companies we work with to ensure great logistics support.